-UNIFORM COMPLAINT PROCEDURES, (BP 1312.3): The Board of Education recognizes that the District is primarily responsible for compliance with applicable state and federal laws and regulations governing educational programs.[5CCR4620]
+UNIFORM COMPLAINT PROCEDURES (UCP) (BP 1312.3, 5 CCR §4620): The Board of Education recognizes that the District is primarily responsible for compliance with applicable state and federal laws and regulations governing educational programs [5 CCR §4620].

 The District shall investigate complaints alleging failure to comply with applicable state and federal laws and regulations and/or alleging discrimination, and seek to resolve those complaints in accordance with the procedures set out in Sections 4600-4687 of the Title 5 Regulations and in accordance with the policies and procedures of the governing board.
 The Board encourages early, informal resolution of complaints at the site level whenever possible.
-[5CCR 4620]

-The District shall use the uniform complaint procedures to resolve any complaints alleging unlawful discrimination, harassment, intimidation, or bullying against any protected group as identified under Education Code 200 and 220 and Government Code 11135, including those with actual or perceived characteristics such as age, sex, sexual orientation, gender, gender identity gender expression, genetic information, ethnic group identification, race or ethnicity, ancestry, nationality, national origin, religion, color, mental or physical disability, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any district or school program, or school activity or any program or activity conducted by the district, which is funded directly by, or that receives or benefits from state and/or federal financial assistance.
-School personnel shall take immediate steps to intervene when it is safe to do so and when he or she witnesses an act of discrimination, harassment, intimidation or bullying.
-Uniform complaint procedures shall also be used to address any complaints alleging the district's failure to comply with state and/or federal laws in adult education programs, consolidated categorical aid programs, migrant education, career technical and technical education and training programs, child care and development programs, child nutrition programs, special education programs, and the development and adoption of the school safety plan.
-Uniform complaint procedures shall also be used when addressing complaints alleging failure to comply with state and/or federal consolidated categorical aid programs and special education programs, federal consolidated categorical aid programs and special education programs.
-[PC 422.55, EC 200, EC 220, 5CCR 4610].
+The District shall use the uniform complaint procedures to resolve any complaints alleging unlawful discrimination, harassment, intimidation, or bullying against any protected group as identified under Education Code §200 and §220 and Government Code §11135, including those with actual or perceived characteristics such as age, sex, sexual orientation, gender, gender identity gender expression, genetic information, ethnic group identification, race or ethnicity, ancestry, nationality, national origin, religion, color, mental or physical disability, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code, including immigration status, in any district or school program, or school activity or any program or activity conducted by the district, which is funded directly by, or that receives or benefits from state and/or federal financial assistance.
+School personnel shall take immediate steps to intervene when it is safe to do so and when any school employee witnesses an act of discrimination, harassment, intimidation or bullying.
+Uniform complaint procedures shall also be used to address any complaints alleging the district's failure to comply with state and/or federal laws in adult education programs, consolidated categorical aid programs, migrant education, career technical and technical education and training programs, child care and development programs, child nutrition programs, special education programs, unauthorized charging of pupil fees for participation in educational activities, failure to comply with the Local Control and Accountability Plan, and the development and adoption of the school safety plan.
+Uniform complaint procedures shall also be used when addressing complaints alleging failure to comply with state and/or federal laws in state consolidated categorical aid programs, federal consolidated categorical aid programs and special education programs [PC §422.55, EC §200, EC §220, 5 CCR §4610].